 There is also lift-up technology that allows you to detach the pod from the vacuum to clean stairs and other tight places more easily.
 This will keep you from having to lug a dangerous onto the stairs, which can be a hazardous activity.
 You’ll also enjoy the PowerFlow bag chamber.
 It allows for stronger suction, even while the bag fills up with debris.
 You’ll have the assurance of strong suction no matter what.

 Depending on the specific model you purchase, self-propelled vacuums offer the same general design and form factor as standard vacuums.
 They also work similarly, utilizing an electric motor and fan combination to create suction power.
+Will it last longer than a traditional vacuum?
+That depends on how frequently it’s used and how much cleaning you do.
 In fact, if you were to compare a self-propelled model to a traditional alternative, you may have a hard time differentiating between the two.

 The main difference between the two then becomes a matter of the self-propel function.
-While all vacuums feature one motor for creating powerful suction, self-propelled options feature a secondary motor to create forward or backward movement for the vacuum.
+While all vacuums feature one motor for creating powerful suction, self-propelled options feature a secondary motor to create a forward or backward movement for the vacuum.
 This means you won’t have to manually push the vacuum in order to clean, which often results in strained arm and back muscles.
+Moreover, this is great, especially if you vacuum frequently.

 While this additional propulsion motor allows you to maneuver your self-propelled vacuum more easily, it also means the vacuum itself ends up being heavier and bulkier than standard options.
 This is because the vacuum needs extra space to house the additional motor.
 If that bulky factor causes you some disinterest, there are slimmer vacuums on the market, like stick vacuums.
 Pet owners will also appreciate certain vacuums designed for picking up fur, like the best cordless stick vacuum for pet hair.